getbouncer/apidocs/bouncer-scan/credit-card-ocr/ios-integration-guide/advanced-customization.md

 When instantiating `SimpleScanViewController`, you have the option to set `scanPerformancePriority` and `maxErrorCorrectionDuration`.

-_Note that you should only consider configuring the scan flow only with devices iOS11.2 and higher._
+_Note that you should only consider configuring the scan flow with devices iOS 11.2 and higher._

 ### Recommended configuration for markets with older devices